spyder-ide/spyder/README.md

 * **SciPy**: Import Matlab workspace files in the Variable Explorer.
 * **Cython**: Run Cython files in the IPython console.

+## Contributing

+Everyone is invited to contribute.
+[Read the contributing instructions](CONTRIBUTING.md), then get started.

 ## More information